Berks County’s Proven, Experienced and Understanding Grandparents’ Rights Attorneys

 - best interests of the child; and

-- type of relationship the grandparents had before the request was made.
+- type of relationship the grandparents had with the child before they requested custody.

 Grandparents’ Partial Physical Custody